flarum-lang/dutch/README.md

 - Open [issues](https://github.com/MichaelBelgium/flarum-dutch/issues) on GitHub.
 Because the localization will be better with your feedbacks.
 - Open pull requests on GitHub.
 Submit fixes and improvements and be listed as contributor!
+- Use [Weblate](https://weblate.rob006.net/languages/nl/flarum/) to translate extensions to Dutch